awsdocs/aws-codecommit-user-guide/doc_source/how-to-review-pull-request.md

      + The line number of the change in a compared file \(with the filePosition attribute\)\.
      + Whether the comment on the change is "before" or "after" in the comparison between the source and destination branches \(with the relativeFileVersion attribute\)\.

-   For example, to add the comment *"These don't appear to be used anywhere\.
-Can we remove them?"* on the change to the *ahs\_count\.py* file in a pull request with the ID of *47* in a repository named *MyDemoRepo*:
+   For example, use this command to add the comment *"These don't appear to be used anywhere\.
+Can we remove them?"* on the change to the *ahs\_count\.py* file in a pull request with the ID of *47* in a repository named *MyDemoRepo*\.

    ```
    aws codecommit post-comment-for-pull-request --pull-request-id "47" --repository-name MyDemoRepo --before-commit-id 317f8570EXAMPLE --after-commit-id 5d036259EXAMPLE --client-request-token 123Example --content "These don't appear to be used anywhere.
 Can we remove them?" --location filePath=ahs_count.py,filePosition=367,relativeFileVersion=AFTER
    ```

-   If successful, this command produces output similar to the following:
+   If successful, this command produces output similar to the following\.

    ```
    {